Asterics2020-Obelics/School2018/README.md

 # Tutors <a name="tutors"></a>

-Full list of tutors available [here](https://indico.in2p3.fr/event/16864/page/1846-list-of-tutors).
+The full list of tutors is available [here](https://indico.in2p3.fr/event/16864/page/1846-list-of-tutors).

 Here is the list of tutors for the hands-on sessions, with the additional tutors that would circulate to help participants during the exercises and hands-on.